tbreslein/sest/README.md

 functions in a macro, and then it runs those tests sequentially.

-What's important about these functions is that they must have take no arguments, and they must return an `int`.
-That `int` is used to indicate whether your test function failed.
-Personally, I just use the `sets_assert_*` macros, which return `1` to the expression they are called in if they assert failed, and then my test functions return the number of failed errors (see the minimal example).
+What's important about these functions is that they must have take no arguments, and they must return an `int` as an error code.
+Personally, I just use the `sest_assert_*` macros, which return `1` to the expression they are called in if the assert failed, and then my test functions return the number of failed errors (see the minimal example).

 ## Output